A maximum principle argument for the uniform convergence of graph Laplacian regressors

-where the last inequality follows using properties of the heat kernel in $\M$.
-More precisely using Gaussian upper bounds for the heat kernel on a smooth compact manifold (see, for example, Chapter 15 in \cite{HeatKernelsManifolds}).
+where the last inequality follows using properties of the heat kernel in $\M$, namely Gaussian upper bounds for the heat kernel on a smooth compact manifold (see, for example, \cite{varadhan1967} or Chapter 15 in \cite{HeatKernelsManifolds}).
 The bottom line is that

-We notice that these formula \eqref{eqn:heat-rep} actually indicates that in this case $\|v\|_{C^k} \leq C \|\mu\|_{C^k}$, where $C$ is independent of $\beta$.
-We expect that similar estimates could be proved in the non-linear case, but the crude bounds on higher norms in Theorem \ref{thm:bias} were sufficient for our purposes.
+where $Lip(\mu)$ is the Lipschitz constant of $\mu$ (which is finite since we have assumed that $\mu \in C^2(\M)$; see the statements of Theorem \ref{thm:bias} and Theorem \ref{thm:var}).